Sisters Leah and Tine Sofie Thorstensen wearing matching Vest-Telemark Raudsaum bunads in a Telemark garden with birch trees

 Cultural figures such as (the one and only) Hulda Garborg played a key role in preserving and promoting traditional wool embroidery.
 In Vest-Telemark, skilled and dedicated women revived the old rose embroidery techniques.
 They were drawing inspiration from historic garments rather than copying them directly.

 During the early 20th century, bunads appeared in many variations, with embroidery differing in both colour and pattern.
 Initially, only red hues were used.
-Thus the the name raudsaum (red embroidery).
+Thus the name raudsaum (red embroidery).
 Over time, additional colours were introduced, though red remains the most dominant.

 In the 1950s, Telemark Husflidslag revised the bunad.
 As the older seamstresses passed on, the design gradually became more standardised.
 Even so, there is still great variation in embroidery patterns today.